 Blinking is a normal reflex that protects the eye from dryness, bright light, and fingers or other objects coming towards it.
-Blinking is also important in maintaining a normal amount of tears.
-Tears cleanse and nourish the cornea which is the clear front surface of the eye.
-The blinking rate in newborns is only 2 times per minute.
+Blinking also regulates tears, which nourish and cleanse the surface of the eye The blinking rate in newborns is only 2 times per minute.
 This increases to 14-17 times per minute in adolescence and remains at this rate through the remainder of life.
-Blinking normally increases in response to pain, bright light, changes in temperature and humidity, and conversation.
+Blinking can also increase in response to pain, bright light, changes in temperature and humidity, and conversation.

 Excessive blinking is blinking that seems more frequent than typical.
 It can involve one or both eyes.
 It may seem more forceful than normal.
 It may also be associated with other movements (tics) of the face, head or neck.

-A pediatric ophthalmologist will be able to diagnose the cause of your child’s symptoms.
+A pediatric ophthalmologist will be able to diagnose the cause of the symptoms.
 A thorough exam will be performed.
-If your child has a problem such as an ingrown eyelash, corneal abrasion (scratch on the front surface of the eye), conjunctivitis (pink eye), foreign body in the eye, or eye dryness, this can easily be diagnosed by performing an examination with an instrument called a slit lamp.
+If there is a problem such as an ingrown eyelash, corneal abrasion (scratch on the front surface of the eye), conjunctivitis (pink eye), foreign body in the eye, or eye dryness, this can easily be diagnosed by performing an examination with an instrument called a slit lamp.
 This is a special microscope used to magnify the eye.
-If your child needs glasses, this can also be easily detected.
-Any strabismus (in turning or out turning of the eye) will be diagnosed when the ophthalmologist examines your child’s eye movements.
+If glasses are needed, this can also be easily detected.
+Any strabismus (in turning or out turning of the eye) will be diagnosed when the ophthalmologist examines the eye movements.

-If an abrasion or conjunctivitis is diagnosed, your child may be given eye drops or ointment.
+If an abrasion or conjunctivitis is diagnosed, eye drops or ointment may be given.
 Glasses may be prescribed if the excessive blinking is caused by blurry vision.